 Occupational exposure to noise is a significant cause of hearing impairment and disability.

-In the early 80s approximately 600,000 workers in the British manufacturing industry were exposed to substantial levels of noise and, more recently, 11% of employed men and 6% of employed women from a large community survey reported that they had to raise their voice to be heard in the workplace.
+In the early 1980s approximately 600,000 workers in the British manufacturing industry were regularly exposed to substantial levels of noise.
+More recently, 11% of employed men and 6% of employed women who took part in a large community survey reported that they had to raise their voice to be heard in the workplace.

 Another 3% of men and 2% of women claimed they left work with temporary deafness and ringing in their ears every day.

 In 2018 the Health and Safety Executive’s Labour Force Survey estimated that between 2015/16 and 2017/18 there were 23,000 workers in the UK with work-related hearing problems, including industrial deafness and tinnitus.

 In 2017 there were 70 new claims for work-related deafness made under the Industrial Injuries Disablement Benefit (IIDB) scheme.
 There has been a noticeable decline in such claims over the past decade.